Regression Discontinuity Design with Spillovers: Local Linear Regression in the Presence of Spillovers

-Under the linear-in-means model, suppose $h_n^o = r_n$.
-In other words, we exclude all observations that have neighbors on the other side of the cut-off.
+Under our linear-in-means model, suppose $h_n^o = r_n$.
+That is, we exclude all observations that have neighbors on the other side of the cutoff.
 Suppose there are no endogenous spillovers ($\delta(0) = 0$).
-Then $\tau_o = \tau_{TOT}$.
-This is because once we exclude units in the donut hole $[-h_n^o, h_n^o]$, the remaining units only have neighbors who have the same treatment status as them.
+Then $\tau_o = \tau_\text{TOT}$ and not $\tau_\text{DIR}$.
+In our model, agents closest to the cutoff experience the most similar spillovers, so that comparing them leads to the best estimate of $\tau_\text{DIR}$.
+However, after excluding units in the donut hole $[-h_n^o, h_n^o]$, the remaining units only have neighbors who have the same treatment status as them so that RDD estimates $\tau_\text{TOT}$.
+In this sense, a donut-hole RD is exactly the wrong thing to do if researchers are interested in $\tau_\text{DIR}$.

-However, suppose $\gamma(z) = \tilde{\gamma}(z) \mathbf{1}\{z \leq 0\}$.
+However, suppose $\gamma(z) = \check{\gamma}(z) \mathbf{1}\{z \leq 0\}$.
 In other words, only control units experience spillovers based on how many of their neighbors are treated.
 This is reasonable, for example, in the case of information treatment, where information can diffuse from the treated to control units but not vice versa.
-In this case if $h_n^o = r_n$ and $\delta(0) = 0$, then $\tau_o = \tau_{d}$.
+In this case, if $h_n^o = r_n$ and $\delta(0) = 0$, the intuition in the above paragraph still applies so that $\tau_o$ estimates total treatment effect.
+However, in this model, total treatment effect is also equal to direct treatment effect under the reference treatment assignment function $d = 0$.
+Note that direct treatment effect is now dependent on $d$, since spillovers enter the treated and control potential outcomes asymmetrically.
+Donut-hole RDs can therefore be used to recover $\tau_\text{DIR}$ under this model.

-Finally, we note that once $\delta(0) \neq 0$, donut-hole RDs do not recover $\tau_{d}$ or $\tau_{TOT}$ in either model.
-This is because loosely speaking, under endogenous spillovers, the outcome of a given unit is affected by all other units in the domain: a given unit $z$ has outcomes that depends on the outcomes of $[z-r_n, z+r_n]$.
+Finally, we note that once $\delta(0) \neq 0$, donut-hole RDs do not recover $\tau_\text{DIR}$ or $\tau_\text{TOT}$ in either model.
+This is because under endogenous spillovers, the outcome of a given unit is affected by all other units in the domain: a given unit $z$ has an outcome that depends on the outcomes of $[z-r_n, z+r_n]$.
 In turn, the outcome for $z+r_n$ depends on the outcomes on $[z, z+2r_n]$, and so on.
-As such, it is not possible to isolate units that are ``contaminated" by spillovers via a donut design.
+As such, it is not possible to isolate units that are ``contaminated" by spillovers using a donut design.